free prenuptial agreement template

 1. How much does a prenuptial agreement cost in Arkansas?

-Attorney-drafted prenups in Arkansas typically cost $700–$2,500 per spouse, with the statewide average around $890 for drafting and $540 for review (ContractsCounsel 2026 data).
-Big law firms charge $2,500+.
-Using a template + attorney-review model can cut costs by 60%+ while preserving enforceability.
+Attorney-drafted prenups in Arkansas typically run $700–$2,500 per spouse, with statewide averages near $890 for drafting and $540 for review (ContractsCounsel 2026 data).
+Large Little Rock and Fayetteville firms charge $2,500+.
+A template-plus-attorney-review model usually runs $400–$900 per spouse and preserves enforceability if both parties have counsel review the final draft.

 2. Is a prenuptial agreement legally binding in Arkansas?

 Yes.
 Arkansas adopted the Arkansas Premarital Agreement Act in 1987 (Ark.
-Code Ann. §§ 9-11-401 to -413), and courts routinely enforce prenups that meet its requirements: in writing, signed and acknowledged by both parties, with fair disclosure or a counsel-advised waiver, and voluntarily executed.
+Code Ann. §§ 9-11-401 to -413).
+Courts routinely enforce prenups that are in writing, signed and acknowledged by both parties under § 9-11-402, supported by fair disclosure or a counsel-advised waiver, and voluntarily executed.
+Arkansas reviews unconscionability only at signing — not at divorce — which makes it one of the more enforcement-friendly states.

 3. What makes a prenuptial agreement unenforceable in Arkansas?

 Under Ark.
-Code Ann. § 9-11-406, a prenup fails only if the challenger proves: (1) involuntary execution; OR (2) unconscionability at signing PLUS lack of fair disclosure, no counsel-advised written waiver of disclosure, AND inadequate knowledge of the other party's finances.
+Code Ann. § 9-11-406, a prenup fails only if the challenger proves: (1) involuntary execution; OR (2) unconscionability at signing PLUS no fair disclosure, no counsel-advised written waiver of disclosure, AND inadequate knowledge of the other party's finances.
 Unconscionability alone is not enough.
+Missing acknowledgment under § 9-11-402 is a separate, independent basis for invalidity.

 4. Do I need a lawyer for a prenup in Arkansas?

-Not strictly required, but effectively required if either party waives financial disclosure — Ark.
-Code Ann. § 9-11-406(a)(2)(ii) mandates consultation with legal counsel before any disclosure waiver.
+Not strictly required, but functionally required if either party waives financial disclosure — § 9-11-406(a)(2)(ii) mandates consultation with legal counsel before any disclosure waiver.
 Independent counsel for both spouses dramatically strengthens enforceability and was central to the court's decision in Woods v.
 Woods, 2020 Ark.
 App.
-96.
+469.

-5. Can a prenup waive alimony in Arkansas?
+5. Can a prenuptial agreement waive alimony in Arkansas?

 No. Ark.
-Code Ann. § 9-11-403(b) prohibits adversely affecting a child's right to support, and custody is always determined by the child's best interests at the time of divorce.
-Including these provisions is unenforceable and risks undermining the entire agreement.
+Code Ann. § 9-11-403(b) expressly prohibits adversely affecting a child's right to support, and custody is always determined by the child's best interests at the time of divorce.
+Including these provisions is unenforceable and may risk undermining the entire agreement.

-No statutory minimum, but earlier is safer.
+No statutory minimum exists, but timing is scrutinized as evidence of voluntariness.
 Arkansas courts have enforced agreements signed days before the wedding (Banks v.
-Evans, 2002), but timing is scrutinized as evidence of voluntariness.
-We recommend signing at least 60 days before the wedding, with 1–2 weeks for final review.
-Best practice: sign before proposing.
+Evans, 347 Ark.
+383 (2002) — signed days before a March 1996 wedding), but relying on that leniency is risky.
+Best practice: sign at least 60 days before the wedding, with each party getting 1–2 weeks to review the final draft.
+Better yet, sign before proposing.

-9. Can we change or cancel our prenuptial agreement after marriage?
+13. Can we change or cancel our prenuptial agreement after marriage in Arkansas?

 Only by written agreement signed by both parties with the same formalities as the original under Ark.
 Code Ann. § 9-11-405.
 Reconciliation, oral agreements, informal understandings, and partial property stipulations during divorce do NOT revoke a prenup.
 Banks v.
 Evans, 347 Ark.
 383 (2002).

-10. Does a prenup protect premarital assets in Arkansas?
+15. Does a prenup affect a covenant marriage in Arkansas?